 The Cheddar Gorge Cheese Company

 Once upon a time, cheese making played such a big role in this area that it gave name to this village!
 Today, there is only one producer that makes cheddar in the small village of Cheddar, thus preserving a tradition that is hundreds of years old.
-The Cheddar Gorge Cheese Company.
+It’s the Cheddar Gorge Cheese Company and at their shop you can learn how cheddar is made.

 Founded by John and Katherine Spencer, The Cheddar Gorge Cheese Company is a small award-winning artisan cheesemaking company.
 The couple had been working in the cheese industry for decades before deciding to set up their own brand.
 In fact, it was through their jobs in cheese that they met and fell in love.